 - make, model and size of your car

 - type and brand of car seat you choose

 - combination of car seats you need for your children

 - number of anchorage points in your car.

 The best way to find out how many car seats you can fit is to try installing them correctly together in your car before you buy them.

 Installing and using child car seats correctly will minimise the risk of injury to your child if you have a car crash.
 If a crash happens and your child’s car seat and/or the vehicle’s mainframe is damaged, you should replace the child car seat.

 Children with medical conditions, physical disability or other needs

-If you’ve had a child car seat modified so that your child can use it, the car seat will not meet AS/NZS 1754.
-This means that you’ll need an exemption from this standard.
-Your health professional will give you a medical certificate to keep in your car.
+If you’ve had a car seat modified so that your child can use it, the car seat won’t meet AS/NZS 1754.
+This means that you’ll need an exemption to use it.